syn990/SYN-OS/SYN-LFS/README.md

 Firmware isn't held back for being non-free: linux-firmware, Intel's SOF audio firmware, and Intel and AMD microcode, built into the kernel since there's no initramfs to carry it.

-The desktop's applications come from the same list the Arch ISO installs, `syn-packages.zsh`: VLC, GIMP, OBS, FeatherPad, xarchiver, feh, the CLI tools, the filesystem and disk tools, OpenVPN, Bluetooth, and so on.
-Audacity and OpenRA are upstream's AppImages unpacked into `/opt`, since both expect a package manager to hand them a pile of libraries or a .NET runtime.
+The desktop's applications come from the same list the Arch ISO installs, `syn-packages.zsh`: VLC, GIMP, OBS, FeatherPad, lxqt-archiver, feh, the CLI tools, the filesystem and disk tools, OpenVPN, Bluetooth, and so on.
+Audacity 4 is built from source with its muse_deps libraries taken from the system, and OpenRA is built from source on .NET 10 (Microsoft's SDK, as Rust is upstream's build), its NuGet packages fetched with the other sources.
 The Rust toolchain is upstream's build, there for librsvg, which draws SVG icons, thumbnails and the diagrams in the Docs menu. fzf, zoxide, ripgrep, fd, bat and glow are upstream's prebuilt release binaries.

 surf is the browser that starts in seconds: suckless surf on WebKitGTK, with GStreamer (plugins base, good and bad, and gst-libav for FFmpeg's decoders) for sound and video.
 Falkon is built too, with QtWebEngine under it, which is Chromium as a Qt library: hours of compiling and tens of gigabytes of build tree, so it comes late in the desktop step.
 Steam is Valve's launcher; the `lib32-*` recipes give it and 32-bit games Mesa (with a 32-bit LLVM), the X11 and Vulkan libraries and ALSA through PipeWire.
 Steam still downloads its own runtime, as it does everywhere.